 Two cells are deployed in the test, which are FR1 PCell (Cell 1) and a FR1 neighbour cell (Cell 2) on the same frequency as the PCell.
 The test parameters for PCell are given in Table A.6.6.24.1.2-1, A.6.6.24.1.2-2 and A.6.6.24.1.2-3 below.
 In the measurement control information, a measurement object is configured for the frequency of the PCell, and it is indicated to the UE that event-triggered reporting with Event A3 is used.
 The test consists of two successive time periods, with time duration of T1, and T2 respectively.
 During time duration T1, the UE shall not have any timing information of Cell 2.

-The UE is capable of measurements without gaps with interruption and report ‘no-gap’ through NeedForGapsIntraFreq-r16 and ‘no-gap-no-interruption’ in interruptionIndication-r18 for PCell.
+The UE is capable of measurements without gaps with interruption and report ‘no-gap’ through NeedForGapsIntraFreq-r16 and ‘no-gap-with-interruption’ in interruptionIndication-r18 for PCell.
 UE needs to be provided with new Timing Advance Command MAC control element at least once during each time alignment timer period to maintain uplink time alignment.

 Table A.6.6.24.1.2-1: Supported test configurations